 Widely recognised as a leading criminal silk, Henry Blaxland QC's practice encompasses fraud, terrorism, homicide and sexual offences.
 He is often instructed in appellate matters.
 Henry is a Master of the Bench of the Middle Temple.

-Henry is ranked as Star Individual in Chambers and Partners 2019, London (Bar), Crime and as a Leading Individual in the Legal 500 2019.
+Henry is ranked as Star Individual in Chambers and Partners 2021, London (Bar), Crime and as a Leading Silk in the Legal 500 2021.
 He was shortlisted for Crime Silk of the Year at Chambers UK Bar Awards 2017 and is the winner of Crime Silk of the Year for Legal 500 Awards 2019.
+Henry was featured as Times Lawyer of the Week in 2021.

 Henry has practised in criminal defence work for his entire career at the Bar.
 He has appeared in many high-profile homicide trials at the Old Bailey.
 His principal areas of work now comprise fraud, with a specialism in confiscation, and terrorist cases with an international dimension.